Sevan Nişanyan: Rock Tomb

-In 2012, Nişanyan unveiled his Rock Tomb, an Ionic order facade in the manner of ancient Lycian rock tombs, measuring eight by five metres, carved into a limestone cliff facing the Mathematics Village near Şirince.
+In 2012, Nişanyan unveiled his Rock Tomb, an Ionic order facade in the manner of ancient Lycian rock tombs, measuring eight by five metres, carved into a limestone cliff facing the Nesin Mathematics Village near Şirince.
 The carving was done using hand tools, and took three years to complete.
 Nişanyan drew up the design and contributed much of the labor.
 The tomb was inaugurated with a ceremony, in which unlimited wine, halva and tea were served.
 The ceremony was attended by approximately 200 people, including Ali Nesin, the founder of Nesin Mathematics Village.

 Legal issues

 Nişanyan was handed a cumulative jail sentence of 16 years and 7 months for several crimes including illegal construction in a protected nature zone in Şirince.
 He was imprisoned on 2 January 2014.
 After being moved to a lower security prison for good behavior, he escaped on 14 July 2017 and fled to Greece.